-Journalist and historian Marc Leepson is the author of eight books.
+Journalist and historian Marc Leepson is the author of nine books.

-They include: What So Proudly We Hailed: Francis Scott Key, A Life (2014); Lafayette: Lessons in Leadership from the Idealist General (2011); Desperate Engagement: How a Little-Know Civil War Battle Saved Washington, D.C., and Changed American History (2007), Flag: An American Biography (2005), and Saving Monticello: The Levy Family’s Epic Quest to Rescue the House that Jefferson Built (2001).
+They include: Ballad of the Green Beret: The Life and Wars of Army Staff Sergeant Barry Sadler (2017); What So Proudly We Hailed: Francis Scott Key, A Life (2014); Lafayette: Lessons in Leadership from the Idealist General (2011); Desperate Engagement: How a Little-Know Civil War Battle Saved Washington, D.C., and Changed American History (2007), Flag: An American Biography (2005), and Saving Monticello: The Levy Family’s Epic Quest to Rescue the House that Jefferson Built (2001).
 He edited the Webster’s New World Dictionary of the Vietnam War (1998).

 A former staff writer for Congressional Quarterly, he has been a full-time free-lance writer since 1986.
 He has written for many publications, including the Washington Post, New York Times, New York Times Book Review, the Wall Street Journal, USA Today, the Chicago Tribune, Baltimore Sun, Smithsonian, Military History, Civil War Times, and Preservation Magazines, the Encyclopedia Britannica, the Encyclopedia Americana, and the Dictionary of Virginia Biography.

-He is senior writer, arts editor and columnist for The Veteran, the magazine published by Vietnam Veterans of America.
+He is senior writer, arts editor, and columnist for The VVA Veteran, the magazine published by Vietnam Veterans of America.

 He has been a guest on many television and radio news programs, including All Things Considered, Morning Edition, On the Media, Talk of the Nation, CBS This Morning, Fox News Channel, MSNBC, The History Detectives (PBS), The History Channel, CBC (Canada), The BBC NewsHour, RTV-1 (Russian television) and Irish Radio.